 The Atomic Energy Act included an end date for closure activities at Ranger of 8 January 2026.
 In November 2022, the Atomic Energy Amendment (Mine Rehabilitation and Closure) Act 2022 (Cth) was passed.
 The amendments to the Act allow the Minister to vary or confer a new Authority for the express purposes of authorising rehabilitation, remediation and monitoring activities at Ranger to extend beyond the previously legislated deadline of 8 January 2026.
 The amendment also outlines a process for the progressive relinquishment (close-out) of parts of the Ranger Project Area (RPA).
-ERA continues to work with the Commonwealth Government, Northern Land Council (NLC) and Gundjeihmi Aboriginal Corporation (GAC) (on behalf of the Mirarr Traditional Owners), to negotiate the revised Section 41 Authority for the RPA.
-ERA intends to apply for a new Authority on or before May 2024.
+Work continues with the Commonwealth Government, Northern Land Council (NLC) and Gundjeihmi Aboriginal Corporation (GAC) (on behalf of the Mirarr Traditional Owners), to negotiate the revised Section 41 Authority for the RPA.
+ERA applied for a new Authority (a 'Rehabilitation Authority' as defined in Section 41CA of the Atomic Energy Act) on 27 May 2024.